 Participating oncology practices and payers include:

-- Cancer & Hematology Centers of Western Michigan, Grand Rapids, MI
+Cancer & Hematology Centers of Western Michigan, a partner of OneOncology Grand Rapids, MI

-- The Center for Cancer and Blood Disorders, Fort Worth, TX
+The Center for Cancer and Blood Disorders, a partner of OneOncology Forth Worth, TX

-Anthem, a national payer, has also signed on to participate and will share hospital utilization, drug utilization, and other data for a number of practices in order to monitor the impact of the pilot on cost and outcomes.
-Additional payers may be added during the initial pilot period.
+Elevance (formerly Anthem) and Cigna, national payers, have also signed on to participate and will share hospital utilization, drug utilization, and other data for a number of practices in order to monitor the impact of the pilot on cost and outcomes.
+Additional payers may be added during the pilot period.
+ASCO continues its dialogue with national and local commercial payers, Centers for Medicare & Medicaid Services (CMS), and employer coalitions.

 - July 1, 2021 – Pilot launches